raj-wk/simplified-cds-hooks-edu/cds-hooks-edu.md

 In some cases, additional information beyond what is included in the prefetch maybe required.
 The CDS service can request additional information using the FHIR REST APIs:

-`GET [base]/AllergyIntolerance?patient=[id]`
+    {
+      "prefetch": {
+        "p": "Patient/{{context.patientId}}",
+        "a1c": "Observation?patient={{context.patientId}}&code=4548-4",
+        "u": "Practitioner/{{user}}"
+      }
+    }

 It is recommended FHIR servers implement, CDS Services follow, the guidance in the [Argonaut Data Query Guide (DSTU2)](http://www.fhir.org/guides/argonaut/r2/) or [HL7 US Core (STU3)](http://hl7.org/fhir/us/core/index.html) implementation guides when retrieving additional resources.
 Each profile page within these implementation guides includes queries FHIR servers are required to support.

 ### Exposed non-secured FHIR server
 A non secured FHIR server is important to support testing with a CDS service.
-When the EHR moves a hook implementation to production the system to is expected to follow the guidelines in  the spec
+When the EHR moves a hook implementation to production the system to is expected to follow the security guidelines in the spec

 ### Render card
 The CDS service will provide a response in the form a of a 'card'.
 Your EHR needs to be able to display the card.